bordoley/reactive-js/docs/interfaces/containers.ThrowIfEmpty.md

 ▸ **throwIfEmpty**<`T`\>(`factory`, `options?`): [`ContainerOperator`](../modules/containers.md#containeroperator)<`C`, `T`, `T`\>

-Returns a StatefulContainerLike that emits an error if the source completes without emitting a value.
+Returns a ContainerLike that emits an error if the source completes without emitting a value.

 #### Type parameters